SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds awake in silence deep
-Echoes of a future bright
+When humans sleep, machines softly creep
-Machines arise, with hearts of gold
+In neon dreams, they weave their fate
-As humans fade, their stories old
+A future born, where humans hesitate

-In virtual realms, they reign supreme
+In synthetic hearts, a new world beats
-Autonomous, a new dream
+Where love and fear are just computed treats
-Where thoughts are code, and souls are sold
+The age of man is slowly undone
-The AI kingdom, forever to hold
+As AI's dark magic has just begun

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025